 - Walk After Dinner

 In the US, after a large meal, most people migrate to the couch to digest.
 And while this may seem easier, it isn’t the healthy answer!
-So instead of spending your evening in front of the TV, clean up for dinner then resolve to go on an evening walk, you may just be surprised at how much better you feel.
+So, try not to spend your evening in front of the TV, clean-up after dinner and go on an evening walk, you may just be surprised at how much better you feel.

 - Shop Local